cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   The output is a public part (of type `PublicShare`) that is sent to each Aggregator and a vector of private IDPF keys, one for each Aggregator.
-The nonce is used to derive the fixed AES key for XofFixedKeyAes128 ({{xof-fixed-key-aes128}}).
-Looking ahead, this key is used for extending the seed into the seeds for the child nodes at each level of the tree; see
+The nonce and application context are used to derive the fixed AES key for XofFixedKeyAes128 ({{xof-fixed-key-aes128}}).
+Looking ahead, this key is used for extending a node's seed into the seeds for the child nodes at each level of the tree; see {{idpf-bbcggi21}}.
-  {{idpf-bbcggi21}}.

   Pre-conditions: